prev

 BUG: 116790

-Clarence Dang committed a change to /trunk/KDE/kdelibs/kdeui/kselectaction.cpp:
+Clarence Dang committed changes in /trunk/KDE/kdelibs/kdeui/kselectaction.cpp:

 You should not be able to interact with actions that are supposed to have been deleted in clear().